Yacon Variety Comparisons

 Sweetness is an absolute scale for both the level of sweetness at harvest and after at least three weeks of exposure to sunlight.
 Some varieties are already fairly sweet at harvest, but most get sweeter with exposure to sunlight.
 Some change more than others.
 Flavor is subjective, but I think of yacon as a combination of flavors of pear and celery.
 Most sweet varieties are more pear than celery, intermediate are about an even balance, and least sweet varieties are more celery than pear.

 Tuber color is quite variable and depends on climate and maturity of the plant.
 Some varieties are different here every year, while others are more consistent.
-I’m reporting what we expect to see here, but what you see may be quite a bit different, particularly if you climate is very different or if your growing season is short.
+I’m reporting what we expect to see here, but what you see may be quite a bit different, particularly if your climate is very different or if your growing season is short.
 New Zealand is a great example.
 Some years, the tubers are almost all tan.
-Other years, they are almost all purple.
+Other years, they are almost all red.
 And in still other years, they are intermediate.
-The only consistent thing is that they will turn fully purple with several weeks of exposure to sunlight.
+The only consistent thing is that they will turn fully red with several weeks of exposure to sunlight.
 Varieties that undergo a significant change in color can be useful because it is an indication that the variety is reaching its maximum sweetness.